OpenMDAO/POEMs/POEM_015/POEM_015.md

 * Problem.model can no longer be a single component

-* If you have an uny promoted, but unconnected inputs with different values/units then you must call `set_input_defaults` at the group level.
+* If you have an any promoted but unconnected inputs with different values/units then you must call `set_input_defaults` at the group level.
 Otherwise an error will be thrown during setup, because the it is not possible to infer the units/value for the auto_ivc output.

 * Previously, if you had a model with an unconnected promoted input at the group level, you could manually set the  values of each of the component inputs to a different value by addressing each one by its absolute name (i.e. its full path name).